This has a nice combination of ingredients but is not anything studpendous. Just, a "good, solid, recipe".

 Three-Cheese Baked Penne

-Make a baked pasta dish recipe that's sure to satisfy the hunger of friends and family alike.
+Make a baked pasta dish that's sure to satisfy the hunger of friends and family alike.
 Baked Italian recipes are great for hearty one-dish dinners or on-the-go casserole deliveries to new moms or ailing friends.

 More From Cooking Light